ZEUSwrt/ZEUSwrt/README.md

 Three basic Zeus_WRT editions depends, of your needs:
  Zeus_WRT^Family   --> For home use.
 Especially for Family with kids, or demanding on line Gamers.
   Zeus_WRT^Business --> For commercial/administrative use.
 For specialized network protocols and/or dedicated applications.
-   Zeus_WRT^Onion    --> For surface-level surfing, or dives to the deep or dark net.
+   Zeus_WRT^Onion    --> For surface-level surfing, or dives to the Onionland.
 Especially for them who they know to dive.
 _________________________________________________________________________

 Contact info : ZeusWrt@gmail.com